Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 ## Refactoring for the Future

 Planning ahead for work to come is another great reason we refactor.
 For this lesson's refactor, we're going to be peeking into the future of `Hello Books` a bit.
 Right now our project has a single model `Book`, with the attributes `title` and `description`, but what other data is helpful when tracking books?
-If we're building this to share with other folks, we know that we're likely to add other models that represent authors, or genres as we build out the functionality.
+If we're building this to share with other folks, we know that we're likely to add other models that represent authors or genres as we build out the functionality.

 Taking a look over `routes.py`, we can see that all of the routes that read or alter a model by `id` use the `validate_book` function.
 This makes sense, we're reusing code to fetch a single `Book` from the database, so that's all good right?
 Here's where we want to think about our upcoming models.

-When we add a new model, say `Author`, and create routes for it, what will we need to do for routes that read, update or delete an `Author` by `id`?
-If we don't have a function flexible enough to work for any model, then we may need a custom validate function for every model we add.
+The addition of any new model and its associated routes will require a validation function very similar to `validate_book`.
+For example an added `Author` model needs a `validate_author` function for routes that read, update or delete an `Author` by `id`.

+Because we currently lack a function flexible enough to work for any model, we need a custom validate function for every model we add.
 In a very small project, this may not be cumbersome, but as a project grows it can become a pain point, especially if there is ever a need to update the pattern for fetching a model.

 ## Planning the Refactor